'Balance Your Osteoporosis' program

-Osteo-Circuit was designed for individuals with osteoporosis, especially those who know that they should be exercising but are afraid of doing the wrong thing.
+This program is designed for individuals with osteoporosis or osteopenia, especially those who know that they should be exercising but are afraid of doing the wrong thing.
 The program was developed to provide each patient with a safe and effective exercise program, that is evidence-based and researched, so they may confidently participate.
 Each patient has an individualized program that is based on their needs.
-It is supervised to ensure doing the correct exercise in the correct way, so patients can now confidently exercise and improve their physical ability.
+It is supervised to ensure you are doing the correct exercise in the correct way, so patients can now confidently exercise and improve their physical ability, build bone strength and reduce fall risk.

 Objective re-testing of the initial assessment items helps determine progress that has been made and determines the progression and/or focus of the on-going program.